ubicom-dsd-2023/dsd_dbest/Journal/Week3.md

 -  This week I have learned how to use docker
 - I have created the production and test database in the postgres container
 - I have registered on the dockerhub
+- **we have solved the problem that the image pushed to the dockerhub is empty.
+Now we could push the image to the dockerhub successfully. **

 #### Not done, why?
-- Now I can't commit my DB container to the dockerhub.

-  > my method is :
-  >
-  > 1.  use  "docker commit" to commit the container to the image
-  > 2. login the dockerhub
-  > 3. push the image

-  It can push to the dockerhub successfully.
-But I find it's an empty image.
-The databases I created  have lost.

-- I can't  understand why the database lost when I commit the container to a image

-- I searched on the net but it only has the solution to MySQL about this problem.

-- I spend a lot of time trying to address this problem.
-But I failed. (crying)
+- We haven't accomplish the "readme.md" about how to create the database by using dockerhub.
+We will accomplish it as soon as possible.

 ### Watson  (Database Developers):